A Proven, Repeatable Change Management Model for Change Managers and Project Teams

 Most business initiatives that change practitioners are involved in require strategic and tactical change management deliverables.
 In addition, most of these programs involve major challenges and complexities that change practitioners are asked to help resolve.

-And so, I knew that for a change framework to become an effective, standardized, global change management framework, usable by practitioners across the world, and in any country, the framework needed to be intuitive – and easy to learn – so that anyone could adopt it and apply it, and also quickly teach it to other change practitioners and managers within their organization or externally.
+And so, I knew that for a change framework to become an effective, standardized, global change management framework, usable by practitioners across the world, and in any country, the framework needed to be intuitive – and easy to learn – so that anyone could adopt it and apply it to manage change management, and also quickly teach it to other change practitioners and managers within their organization or externally.

 The free OCM Solution Organizational Change Management (OCM) Framework outlined below is the change management approach that we have perfected over the years.
 It is flexible, repeatable, and scalable.
 You can use it for a wide range of complex change programs, including those that involve Agile change management processes, as well as those that involve waterfall change management principles.